andyblight/raspi-robot-esp32/README.md

 The project structure is:

-* base_station - the base station software.
-  * docker - This docker has the full ROS2 desktop and basic graphics.
-Includes the micro-ROS agent build.
+* docker - A docker that allows the micro-ROS client and agent to be built.
+Also has basic display capabilities.
 * raspi_robot_messages - messages used to communicate between the rover and the base station.
 * rover - software for the rover.
-  * docker - This docker is command line only and is used purely to build and monitor the ESP32 firmware.
   * raspi_rover - the application files for the rover.
   * raspi_robot_driver - driver software for the RasPiRobot board.